TRANSPORTATION PLANNING & SERVICE

 - The Effects of Highway Upgrading on Economic Activity

 - Road Recording Manual

 - Highway Functional Classification Studies

 In 1994, the MMDC published Transit Need Assessment Studies for each of the four counties in Region Six-East.
-Working with transit committees in each of the counties and the Mn/DOT Office of Transit the Commission’s studies demonstrated the need for county-wide transit programs in each of the four counties.
-The results of the studies led the way for Mn/DOT to authorize funding transit systems in each of the counties, all of which have been running successful transit programs for a number of years.
+Working with transit committees in each of the counties and the MnDOT Office of Transit the Commission’s studies demonstrated the need for county-wide transit programs in each of the four counties.
+The results of the studies led the way for MnDOT to authorize funding transit systems in each of the counties.
 Staff were members of a couple of the steering committees the Counties formed to guide the Transit Program startups.
 Consolidation of the county transit operations has taken place.
 As a result, the Region is now served by two transit providers.
 Central Community Transit services the Counties of Kandiyohi, Meeker and Renville.
 Trailblazer Transit serves the Counties of McLeod, Sibley and Wright.